NetApp/harvest/pkg/matrix/README.md

 }
 ```

-## Retrieve metrics and instances
+## Read metrics and instances
-In the next sections we switch gears and look at the Matrix from the POV of plugins and exporters, who have to read from the Matrix and have no knowledge if its origin and contents.
+In this section we switch gears and look at the Matrix from the POV of plugins and exporters, who have to read from the Matrix and have no knowledge if its origin and contents.

 ```go
 func (x *Matrix) GetMetrics(key string) map[string]Metric